Welcome to Next Generation Radio from NPR. Here are some of our most frequently asked questions:

 - Evan Williams, Reporter, KUNM, Albuquerque, NM

-We're looking for people who want to learn more about digital media, audio production that encompasses a different style of journalistic reporting.
+We're looking for people who want to learn more about how record and produce stories for digital media and podcasting.
+We want people who want to know the art of audio production which means their approach to media encompasses a different style of journalistic reporting.
 If you are currently producing a podcast or want to learn how, this is a project for you.
 Deep experiences in "radio" are NOT required.
-It is helpful if you have demonstrable storytelling experiences and are eager to learn about public media style journalism.
+But, you need to be someone who listens closely to what other people have to say and can recognize a good story when you hear one.
+It is helpful if you have demonstrable storytelling experiences (broadcast or written) and are eager to learn about or continue doing public media style journalism.

-Follow @nextgenradio on Twitter and Snapchat as well as "like" the official "NPR Next Generation Radio" FB page for all the latest information.
+Also, be sure to follow @nextgenradio on Twitter, Instagram and Snapchat as well as "like" the official "NPR Next Generation Radio" FB page for all the latest information.
 It is there where you can find deadlines for each program.
-The application is online only.
+Finally, the application is online only.

 Please make sure you are able to fully commit to the project.
 Generally, the team arrives on a Sunday and the program ends on a Friday afternoon.
 That means you are willing and able to work all-day, each day and if you cannot do that, you shouldn't apply.

 There is NO fee for the program.
 And, for our national project only, successful applicants will have their round-trip airfare, hotel stay for length of the program and one meal per day funded.
 Any other costs outside of what we just listed, are funded by the participant.
 However, most of our projects target students who are local to the sponsoring station/university.